MODERN COMPUTATIONAL TECHNIQUES - 2020/1

 The learning and teaching methods include:

-Weekly one-hour classes in the computer lab with specific short formative excercises to help understand each week’s material
+Weekly two-hour classes in the computer lab with specific short formative excercises to help understand each week’s material

 Use of online discussion board